 Research has compared fasting as a method of weight loss compared to traditional diets, and most studies have found little to no difference in the overall weight lost.

 So yes, it can result in weight loss, but it isn’t the only or best way to lose weight.
 It is important to remember that we want to focus on long term sustainable change, so finding a way to reduce calories that works for you is the most important – and that may or may not include some form of fasting.
+There are many reasons why you may not be losing weight, even if you are fasting.

 What are other benefits of fasting?